 Students often ask if course credit can be awarded for life experience.
 The answer to this question is no. For example, we would not give you the credit equivalent for our Principles of Management (MAN-301) course because you have a business card that lists your title as 'manager.'
-We could, however, award credit for the same course once you articulate the knowledge you have of management theory and concepts, substantiate your associated professional accomplishments and demonstrate how those accomplishments equate with the University's MAN-301 course objectives.
+We could, however, award credit for the same course once you articulate the knowledge you have of management theory and concepts, substantiate your associated professional accomplishments and demonstrate how those accomplishments equate with the University's MAN-301 course objectives through portfolio development.

 I also explain to students that PLA is not necessarily about book knowledge.
 Being well read on a topic may not be enough for you to earn credit via this method of course completion as PLA typically focuses on "experiential" learning.

 Did you grow up in an ethnically diverse culture?
 Are you proficient at playing a musical instrument?
 Do you have an interesting hobby in which you have an in-depth knowledge?
 Do you serve as the 'go-to' person for your employer in Microsoft Excel solutions?
 If so, you may be a candidate for PLA completion.

 A PLA course has four significant components, they include:

 - A course description that you have selected

 - A set of course outcomes objectives provided by the course mentor

 - A narrative that you write, which is fine-tuned to address the course objectives